euroargodev/VirtualFleet_recovery/README.md

   --nfloats NFLOATS     Number of virtual floats used to make the prediction, default: 2000 --output OUTPUT       Output folder, default: webAPI internal folder --velocity VELOCITY   Velocity field to use.
-Possible values are: 'ARMOR3D' (default), 'GLORYS' --save_figure SAVE_FIGURE
+Possible values are: 'ARMOR3D' (default), 'GLORYS' --domain_size DOMAIN_SIZE
+                        Size (deg) of the velocity domain to load, default: 12 --save_figure SAVE_FIGURE
                         Should we save figure on file or not ?
 Default: True --save_sim SAVE_SIM   Should we save the simulation on file or not ?
 Default: False